 Early in the EIS process, the terms of reference (TOR) are developed to inform the scope of the impact assessments to be carried out.
-The draft TOR will be notified and available for viewing and comment from the public including interested and affected persons.
-The Chief Executive of EHP then considers all submissions and response from the proponent when finalising the TOR as well as publicly notifying the final TOR.
+The draft TOR was notified and available for viewing and comment from the public, including interested and affected persons from 24 August 2015 to 2 October 2015.
+The Chief Executive of EHP considered all submissions and the responses from the proponent when finalising the TOR as well as publicly notifying the final TOR.
 Senex has two years from receiving the final TOR to prepare and submit an EIS to EHP.